 2022 Anita Boucher Award from the Horticulture Media Association Australia for her work helping gardeners recover from flooding.

-Kate runs regular gardening workshops in community gardens, local libraries and in her own garden on a diverse range of topics including edible weeds, sustainable gardening, subtropical cottage gardening and gardening on a budget.
+Kate runs regular gardening workshops in community gardens, local libraries and in her own garden on a diverse range of topics including edible weeds, sustainable gardening, subtropical cottage gardening, resilient gardening, gardening with dogs and gardening on a budget.

 Kate is a regular speaker at various garden clubs and garden events.